top of page

 Exhibitions:

 The MNBAQ Contemporary Art Award 2025 Exhibition, Musée national des beaux-arts du Québec.
 Québec,QC.
-(Ongoing).
+February - April 2025.

 Regarde !
 2024 (Winter Postcard Only).
 Montréal, QC.
 June-October 2024.